couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 > You will always take a performance and memory hit depending on device constraints when serializing and deserializing objects to and from JSON strings.
 If performance is a concern, it's best to use the Key Value pair approach when creating documents in Couchbase Lite.
 >

-Couchbase Lite does provide a batch API to write multiple documents at once.
+Couchbase Lite does provide a Batch API to write multiple documents at once.
 At the local level this operation is still transactional: no other Database instances, including ones managed by the replicator can make changes during the execution of the block, and other instances will not see partial changes.

 An example of a inBatch transaction in Couchbase Lite: